NicoFJCruz/NicoFJCruz/README.md

 I graduated from Coding Bootcamp of Plataforma 5, where I completed over 800 hours of intensive training and worked on challenging projets, such as an web ap to to a performance feedbach for GlobalsNews Group.
 Also, I have studies in Electromechanical Engineering.

 I consider myself creative and passionate about technology.
-My objective is always to keep learning and advancing in the IT sector, and I am committed to offering innovative solutions all the challenges I face.
+My objective is always to keep learning and advancing in the IT sector, and I am committed to offering innovative solutions all the challenges I face

 If you want to know more about do not hesitate to contact me.